tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Client and Server behavior

-This document defines the following extension code point.
+This document defines the following TLS extension code point.

 ~~~~~~~~~~
    enum {